 Organizing your work by date created, materials used or specific styles makes it easier to find certain pieces for certain customers.

 Jewelry-Designer's Portfolio Photo Tips

 The adage "A picture is worth a thousand words," is a good thing to keep in mind when compiling a jewelry designer's portfolio.
-Photograph designs in progress (step-by-step photos are helpful for future reference), or include a picture of each completed piece.
-You may want to use a similar display/background to photograph your pieces.
-You can also use a photocopy machine to produce an image of a piece--placing the piece on the glass (be careful not to scratch the glass) and covering the piece with a white sheet of paper for a uniform background.
+Photograph designs in progress (step-by-step photos are helpful for future reference) or include a picture of each completed piece.
+You may want to use a similar display/background for each of your finished pieces.
+This gives a continuity through your entire portfolio.

 Samples for Jewelry Designer's Portfolios

-    Many jewelry-making artists like to have an actual sample of their work as part of their jewelry designer's portfolio.
+Many jewelry-making artists like to have a physical sample of their work as part of their jewelry-designer portfolio.
 You can easily organize, store, transport and display samples of your work using jewelry-making organizers and displays.

 Title of the piece

 Helpful hints/tips for recreating the piece